Davi-X/COMP0008/Digital_Design_and_Computer_Architecture.md

   * 2 register operands + 1 immediate operand
   * determined by *opcode* filed (no funct field)
   * rt as the destinition (sometimes)
-  * signed extension for immediates
+  * signed extension for immediates in most cases
-  * zero extension only happens on logical operations
+  * zero extension only happens on logical operations or possibly load operations
   * addi or addiu both signed extension the only difference is merging an expection of overflow or not
 * J-type (i.e. Jump-type)